UFOKN/Knowledge-Graph/COMPETENCY_QUESTIONS.md

 }
 ```

-3. Will I have access to food, power and fuel during this storm?
-4. How long will I have to ride out the storm?
-5. Is there a possibility of damage to my house?
 6. Will I need to evacuate?
 If so, how soon and what is the safest route?
 7. Will my water be safe to drink?
 Is there contamination in nearby water resources?
 8. Alert me when a risk point in the given bounding box is predicted to be flooded.